Blog

 How to Measure for Curtains

 Curtains are one of the best ways to complement your home’s interior design and make a space comfortable and inviting.
-You have limitless options when it comes to choosing a curtain color, pattern and fabric.
+You have limitless options for choosing a curtain color, pattern and fabric.
 Curtains pair well with inside-mount blinds or shades for a complete window treatment with versatility and style.

 To measure for curtains, take these steps.